-GRS has developed specialized algorithms and processes to enable the extraction of complex features from digital imagery.
-Our approach, called Discrete Classification, enables the use, evaluation, and identification of individual features and characteristics found in the image data set.
+GRS has developed specialized algorithms and processes to enable the development of plant community and species/landscape feature-specific attributes from digital imagery.
+Our approach, called Discrete Classification, enables the use, evaluation, and identification of individual species and landscape characteristics found on the ground in the image data set.
+This methodology enables the mapping of species-specific cover, as well as the assignment of classification system names like the National Vegetation Classification System (NVCS) association levels names.
 GRS has developed Confusion and Fidelity Reports to identify sources of confusion, in terms of botanical/land cover characteristics and verify the fidelity of classification efforts before any actual image classification maps are ever developed.
 The ability to deal with individual training site data is a tremendous advantage over the more traditional clustered training data approach that is so often used.
+Training site data can come from a myriad of sources, old and new.
 GRS has also performed projects requiring the manual interpretation and extraction of GIS features from digital photographic images as well as high-resolution satellite images.
 GRS image classification projects have resulted in the creation of complex GIS layers with associated database tables consisting of detailed quantitative descriptions of classified features.

 GRS is a leader in the use of Image Classification techniques to produce vegetation and land cover maps.
 Using proprietary techniques for image processing, GRS has successfully mapped millions of acres to a highly accurate level of detail.
 GRS is able to map specific vegetation estimates for timber size, species composition, percent vegetation cover, and vegetation structure.